weregoat/policyd-geoip/README.md

 #  Etc. Etc.
 # Full path to the GeoIP2 database to use
 geoip2_database: /usr/share/GeoIP/GeoLite2-Country.mmdb
+# Refresh the configuration if the previous policy request
-# Time interval for refreshing configuration
+# was older than this interval
 refresh_interval: 10m
 ```